chanzuckerberg/argo-helm-charts/grafana/README.md

 | **Type**     | `string` |
 | **Required** | No       |

+**Description:** roleAttributePath JMESPath expression to use to determine the role of the user.
+See https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/generic-oauth/ .

 ## <a name="secretStoreRef"></a>9.
 Property `grafana > secretStoreRef`

 |              |          |
 | ------------ | -------- |
 | **Type**     | `string` |
 | **Required** | No       |

+**Description:** Name of the secret store to use for external secrets.

 ----------------------------------------------------------------------------------------------------------------------------